Rick45/quick-arr-Stack/README.md

 Sonarr should be ready out of the box, there are multiple settings and configurations that you can explore later but we are going to start with the basics.

 `Root Folders` is in the Media Management tab, here we add the `/MediaCenterBox/Completed/TV/` folder.
-This will be the default derectory where all the TV Shows will be stored
+This will be the default directory where all the TV Shows will be stored

 ![Sonarr Root Folders](img/SonarRootFolders.png)